microchip-pic-avr-examples/avr128da48-led-toggle-example/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# AVR128DA48 LED Toggle Code Example
+# LED Toggle Using a Button

 This repository provides an Microchip Studio solution for a basic application using an LED and a Button.
 The LED is turned off while the button is pressed and turned on while the button is released.